cryptic20/PythonExercises/README.md

 # PythonExercises
-E7 6: Password manager and Spotify player in python.
+EX 7: Password manager and Spotify player in python.